alexwlchan/alexwlchan.net/src/_posts/2022/2022-06-26-alfred-to-github.md

 You don't need a custom workflow to do this -- Alfred already has built-in features for [web search] and [using bookmarks] -- but to set those up, you have to click around in the GUI.
 At work, our code is scattered across a lot of different repositories, and I find it easier to manage with a script.

+Also, this allows me to get similar GitHub shortcuts at work and at home.
+The only way to sync the web search/bookmarks features between Macs is to [sync preferences][sync] through something like Dropbox or iCloud Drive, but I have no shared syncing between my work and personal machines -- I try to keep them somewhat isolated.
+Pushing these bookmarks into a workflow I can build separately on each Mac (and with different config) gets me consistent behaviour, wherever I'm working.

 I define my repos in an ini-like config file:

 ```